vacu9708/Study-records/Computer science/Operating system/Deadlock/README.md

 # Deadlock
 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/950cfd23-dbcc-4fab-8e62-8092ffcb0cae)

-Deadlock is a situation where two or more threads are holdong resources and are indefinitely waiting for each other to release other resource simultaneously when none of them ever does.<br>
+Deadlock occurs when two or more threads are holding resources and are indefinitely waiting for each other to release another resource simultaneously, with none of them ever doing so.<br>
 Improper synchronization results in deadlock.

 ### 4 conditions of deadlock